tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/Activities/02-Stu_I_Spy_An_Api/README.md

 Using `Postman`, submit `GET` requests to the above APIs using the provided request URLs.
 Confirm that a response has been received from the servers.

-It is recommended that you save each API request and the output, so that it can be leveraged for future assignments.
+It is recommended that you save each API request and the output so that it can be leveraged for future assignments.

 1. Get `GOOG` stock data using `Quandl API`.